How Dartmouth Took Me 8000 Miles from Hanover

 We've spent the last week here, soaking in the early summer weather, hanging out with penguins on the beach, hiking nearby mountains, and (over)eating food.
 Of course, debate has also been a significant time commitment here too.
 I met a ton of debaters from all around the globe and got to watch some of the best debaters in the world in action (and decide who won).

 Attending Worlds was an outlandish dream for my past self.
-In fact, at times debating at a somewhat mediocre level seemed farfetched for me.
+In fact, at times debating at a beginner's level seemed farfetched for me.
 I never really thought that my college life would include debate, let alone a trip to Worlds in a hemisphere I'd previously never been to.
 One of the great things to embrace about college is that it's never quite what you expect: my major, minor, and activities are wildly different than I originally envisioned.
 That's the beauty of college: exploring new things and watching your life take a new direction.